tarwn/lessthandot-hugo/blogs/content/posts/2009-05-22-here-is-yet-another-reason-for-upgrading-2000.md

 GO
 ```

-The CREATE DATABASE process is allocating 3012.00 MB on disk &#8216;Test_Data'.
+The CREATE DATABASE process is allocating 3012.00 MB on disk 'Test_Data'.

-The CREATE DATABASE process is allocating 2321.00 MB on disk &#8216;Test_Log'.
+The CREATE DATABASE process is allocating 2321.00 MB on disk 'Test_Log'.

 The 2008 box was over 3 times as fast